China Academy of Launch Vehicle Technology

-The China Academy of Launch Vehicle Technology (CALT) is a major state-owned civilian and military space launch vehicle manufacturer in China and one of the major launch service providers in the world.
-CALT is a subsidiary of the larger China Aerospace Science and Technology Corporation (CASC).
-It was established in 1957 by Dr. Xue-Sen Qian and is headquartered in Fengtai District, Beijing.
+The China Academy of Launch Vehicle Technology (CALT) is a research institute affiliated with the China Aerospace Science and Technology Corporation (CASC).
+Established in 1957 by Qian Xuesen, it is headquartered in Fengtai, Beijing, China.

 Its major contribution to China's civilian and military launch capability has been the manufacture of the Long March family of rockets.
-CALT has over 33,000 employees.
-The current Chief Designer is Long Lehao (龙乐豪).
+The current chief designer is Long Lehao (龙乐豪).

 CALT is also planning two spaceplanes.
 They would both be single-stage to space sub-orbital rocketplanes.
 One would be a 10-ton 4-passenger plane that would fly to 100 km at Mach 6.
 The other would be a 100-ton 20-passenger plane that would fly to 130 km at Mach 8.
 They would be equipped with liquid methane/liquid oxygen rocket engines.
 The larger spaceplane would also be able to carry a strap-on space rocket, making it function as the first stage of a two-stage to orbit space launch platform.
 That rocket would launch above the Karman line, and lift 1–2 tons to LEO.

+History

+Establishment

+In October 1956, the Fifth Academy of the Ministry of National Defense was established, with Qian Xuesen serving as president and Gu Jingsheng as political commissar.
+The academy was organized into eight research departments.

+On September 3, 1957, the Chinese government dispatched a delegation headed by Nie Rongzhen, chairman of the Aviation Commission, to the Soviet Union.
+Beginning on September 10, the delegation held negotiations with a Soviet government delegation led by Mikhail Pervukhin.
+On September 14, the Soviet side presented the draft agreement.
+On October 15, China and the Soviet Union signed the Agreement Between the Government of the People's Republic of China and the Government of the Union of Soviet Socialist Republics on the Production of New Weapons and Military Technical Equipment and the Establishment of a Comprehensive Atomic Industry in China, commonly known as the October 15 Agreement or the Sino–Soviet Agreement on New Defense Technologies.

+On October 30, 1957, Su Yu, Chief of the General Staff of the People's Liberation Army (PLA), together with Deputy Chiefs of the General Staff Huang Kecheng and Chen Geng, convened a meeting attended by Wang Zheng (Director of the PLA Signal Corps), Zhu Ming (Political Commissar of the Signal Corps), Li Qiang (Assistant Minister of Foreign Trade), An Dong (Secretary-General of the Aviation Commission), Qian Xuesen (President of the Fifth Academy), Gu Jingsheng (Political Commissar of the Fifth Academy), Liu Bingyan (Vice President of the Fifth Academy), Lin Shuang (Vice President of the Fifth Academy), and others.
+The meeting discussed the new circumstances and tasks arising from the October 15 Agreement, as well as the appropriate leadership and organizational structure for missile research.
+It was unanimously agreed that the Fifth Academy of the Ministry of National Defense would serve as the parent institution, exercising unified leadership over both the Fifth Academy and the Military Electronics Scientific Research Institute of the PLA Signal Corps.